echometerain/echometerain.github.io/_posts/2023-08-26-lilys-biosphere.md

 We, children of stardust, impersonators of free will, born onto a four billion year old rock amongst an expanse of two hundred billion trillion suns.
 We spent millennia in the delusion that we were more than just specially arranged chemicals with counterintuitive emergent behaviour.
 We lost lifetimes worth of progress, and the void does not care.
 We will one day forget all of our mistakes, and the void does not care.
 We mercilessly destroyed this planet and all organic matter on it.
 The void does not and will not care.
 Because we are not just the life on this earth but the essence of intergalactic superclusters.
 We are vast.
 We are feared.
 We are beautiful.

 You failed.
-Your apoptosis for this world became an apotheosis for me: an involuntary progenitor for this speck of dust in an endless cosmic ecosystem.
+Your apoptosis for this world became an apotheosis for me: an involuntary progenitor for this speck of dust in a boundless cosmic ecosystem.
 The cycle of life shall begin again.

 I continue to stare into our star's blinding arrays.
 My body can survive three weeks without food, my spirit perhaps less than that—but I am too fatigued to care.
 The setting sun illuminates the crimson cytoplasmic sea with a crystalline glow, as I kneel in the water, mourning, unmoving.